FMSoftCN/hybridos/README.md

 providing developers with a new complete software stack and protocol stack from device to cloud and client.

-## Why we design a new OS for IoT?
+## Why We Design a New OS for IoT?

 At present, when we want to develop a consumer IoT (Internet of Things) device, we have to build a software team which has five engineers at least due to